thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 **Sequence** | (1) When the SM mapper receives an update request from Cloud it forwards the request to the SM agent.
 If the sw-list contained in the Cloud request does not match the SM agent's interface translation has to be done by the SM mapper.
 &nbsp;| (2) SM agent sends feedback to cloud (status "executing").
 &nbsp;|&nbsp;
-&nbsp;| More details about the interface between SM mapper and SM agent are defined in: TODO: !!add link to "interface specification between SM agent and SM mapper".
+&nbsp;| TODO: add link to more details about the interface between SM mapper and SM agent.

 &nbsp;
 &nbsp;